Rubbish/recycling collectors collect household, industrial or commercial rubbish for disposal or recycling.

 What are the chances of getting a job?

-Increasing importance of recycling creates some demand for collectors
+Increasing importance of recycling creates demand for rubbish/recycling collectors

 Councils and waste management businesses biggest employers